this track, we will examine more maladaptive schemas that relate the wider world

 Sonia's conflict and alienation

 from her father soon crept into her relationship.
-"I was never in an active
+She stated, "I was never in an active

 relationship.
 I never really took part.
 I expected my boyfriend to do all the